-For instance, we have recently started a collaboration in Structural Biology with EPI ABS (Algorithms Biology Structure) from Sophia Antipolis (described in Section 7.2).
-Furthermore, we are working on robot moving problems coming from Artificial Intelligence/Robotic in collaboration with Japan Advanced Institute of Science and Technology.
-In the area of transportation networks, we have started a collaboration with Amadeus on complex trip planning, and a collaboration with SME Instant-System on dynamic car-pooling combined with multi-modal transportation systems.
-Last, we have started a collaboration with GREDEG (Groupe de Recherche en Droit, Economie et Gestion, Univ.
-Nice Sophia Antipolis) on the analysis and the modeling of systemic risks in networks of financial institutions.
+For instance, we collaborate with EP ABS (Algorithms Biology Structure) from Sophia Antipolis on problems from Structural Biology (see Section 7.2.1.5).
+In the area of transportation networks, we have started a collaboration with SME Instant-System on dynamic car-pooling combined with multi-modal transportation systems.
+This collaboration will be strengthen in the near future with the support of an ANR project (starting January 2018).